Dispersion relations for hadronic light-by-light scattering in triangle kinematics: Single-particle intermediate states

 The result for the pion pole~\eqref{eq:PionPoleTriangleKinematics} differs from the expression for the pion pole that follows from the dispersion relations in four-point kinematics~\cite{Colangelo:2015ama}, which is

 This mismatch led to some confusion in the literature~\cite{Melnikov:2019xkq,Knecht:2020xyr}, although the reason for it was already explained in Ref.~\cite{Colangelo:2019uex}: the different expressions~\eqref{eq:PionPoleTriangleKinematics} and~\eqref{eq:PionPole4ptKin} do not put the validity of either dispersion relation into question.
-Both, the dispersion relations in four-point kinematics and the ones in triangle kinematics can be used to describe the hadronic light-by-light contribution to $(g-2)_\mu$.
+Both, the dispersion relations in four-point kinematics and the ones in triangle kinematics can be used to describe the HLbL contribution to $(g-2)_\mu$.
 They reconstruct the same function if the tower of intermediate states in the unitarity relation is resummed.
 However, since the limit $q_4\to0$ changes the meaning of the kinematic invariants, writing dispersion relations before or after taking this limit does not lead to the same expressions.
 In particular, the contributions of one particular intermediate state do not need to agree in the two formalisms.
 As discussed in Ref.~\cite{Colangelo:2019uex}, the difference between Eqs.~\eqref{eq:PionPoleTriangleKinematics} and~\eqref{eq:PionPole4ptKin} is regular at $q_3^2 = \mpio^2$:

-As shown in Tab.~\ref{tab:Reshuffling}, this quantity can be identified with contributions from higher intermediate states in the dispersion relation in triangle kinematics~\cite{Colangelo:2021nkr}, which needs to be considered when combining the two approaches.
-The contribution~\eqref{eq:PionPoleTriangleKinematics} corresponds to the first row of the table (for the case of a $\pi^0$) and consists only of the upper left entry, while Eq.~\eqref{eq:PionPole4ptKin} contains the first column.
+As shown in Tab.~\ref{tab:Reshuffling}, this quantity can be identified with contributions from higher intermediate states in the dispersion relation in triangle kinematics~\cite{Colangelo:2021nkr}, which needs to be considered when combining the two approaches: the $q_3^2$-channel pole $\hat\Pi_1^\pi(q_1^2,q_2^2,q_3^2)$ in Eq.~\eqref{eq:PionPoleTriangleKinematics} corresponds to the first row of the table (for the case of a $\pi^0$) and consists only of the upper left entry, while $\hat\Pi_1^{\pi^0\text{-pole}}(q_1^2,q_2^2,q_3^2)$ in Eq.~\eqref{eq:PionPole4ptKin} contains all the diagrams of the first column that are not shown in light-gray.\footnote{Note that this reshuffling of the pion pole is not related to the implementation of crossing symmetry discussed above: Eq.~\eqref{eq:PionPoleDifference} does not contain any pion pole in the $q_{1,2}^2$ channels.}